Nvelop

 Integration Priority

-Example: A company implementing a sourcing platform should first integrate SSO (users need to log in) and ERP (budget validation is critical).
+Prioritize SSO and ERP first - they improve user experience and prevent financial errors.
 Then add CLM for contract management, followed by data warehouse integration for reporting.
-This phased approach ensures core functionality works first, then adds value-added capabilities.
+Phasing ensures core functionality works before adding value-added capabilities.

 Lesson 2 of 2